matiasmane/BWA/README.md

 Output: Renders profile page.

 **Discussions**
-Function on the system: This page enables the discussions in the website.
-In the view the user can see all the discussions and start new ones.
-When called: The view is called when the user chooses the discussion icon on the navigation bar.
+Function on the system: In this you can either join a chat that everybody has access to it or you can make your own private channel and others can join it with the URL.
-Parameters: username
+Parameters: username, user.id
-Output: Renders discussion page.
+Output: Renders channel page.

 **Groups**
 Function on the system:  You can create a group with specific friends and discuss with them privately.